Mooncake000303/CS226_F21_JHU/hw4-starter/src/main/java/hw4/README.md

-When the special command `.` is called while the stack is empty, EmptyException would be thrown, but in this case, to avoid termination with exception, it is caught and handled with an`ERROR CODE: The stack contains less operand than needed.` because `.` needs 1 operand but there's only 0.
+When the special command `.` is called while the stack is empty, EmptyException would be thrown, but in this case, to avoid termination with exception, it is caught and handled with an`ERROR: The stack contains less operand than needed.` because `.` needs 1 operand but there's only 0.
 The program will continue to read in other valid tokens.